grosset-floriane/fleurdelaville/README.md

 - - target sizes on mobile / tablet

 - UX adjustments
-- - show a part of the next image (except last image)
-- - go back to top link / back to the archive
-- - small footer with nav links (as the nav does not go all the way down)

 - prepare to launch
 - - launch page with plugin